 Manon-Yvon: A Major Vessel Transformation to Boost Fishing Performance and Capacity

 Navanex recently completed a large-scale transformation of the Manon-Yvon, a fishing vessel owned by Pêcherie Lero inc. in the Magdalen Islands.
-Through a combination of naval architecture, production engineering, and stability analysis, our team modernized this 40-year-old vessel, enhancing its performance, capacity, and onboard functionality.
+Through combined expertise in naval design, production engineering, and stability analysis, the team transformed this nearly 40-year-old vessel into a fishing platform better suited to current operational needs.

 A Structural Modernization of a 40-Year-Old Vessel